 Purpose of Anthropology

-Before teaching the first class of Cultural Anthropology in 2013, I was thinking about the purpose of anthropology, especially sociocultural anthropology.
-In previous versions of the class I have used Carol Delaney’s Investigating Culture: An Experiential Introduction to Anthropology.
-Delaney’s book is fun, interesting, and works well since this course occurs after a prerequisite four-field Introduction to Anthropology.
+Before teaching Cultural Anthropology in 2013, I was thinking about the purpose of anthropology, especially sociocultural anthropology.
+In previous versions of the class I had used Carol Delaney’s Investigating Culture: An Experiential Introduction to Anthropology.
+Delaney’s book was fun, interesting, and worked well since this course occurred after a prerequisite four-field Introduction to Anthropology.

 However, as I outlined in Doubling Down on Culture in Anthropology, Delaney never diagnoses the idea of culture.
 Delaney does not help us navigate a world in which culture is now everywhere.

 In 2013 I decided to go directly to the book I’ve been trying to use as a back-text for Cultural Anthropology since 2003.
 I assigned Michel-Rolph Trouillot’s Global Transformations.
 It was a somewhat insane idea.
-I am pretty sure that only Gina Athena Ulysse and I are the only ones who assign Trouillot’s book to undergraduates.
+Although I’ve had a guest post on Teaching Trouillot for graduate courses, I am pretty sure that only Gina Athena Ulysse and I are the only ones who have assigned Trouillot’s book to undergraduates.
 But Trouillot’s message, if not the text, should be part of our cultural anthropology courses, even at the undergraduate level.

-Purpose of Anthropology: Gap between the Here and the Elsewhere
+Purpose of Anthropology: Gap between Here & Elsewhere

-As I was preparing to teach my first class, got a comment on the Living Anthropologically Facebook timeline: “Anthropologists are or were working as spy agencies for military and imperialism around the world.
+As I was preparing to teach, got a comment on the Living Anthropologically Facebook timeline: “Anthropologists are or were working as spy agencies for military and imperialism around the world.
 They think that they can speak on behalf of people and their cultures.
 It is a joke.”